John-Rivero/Data-Analyst-Portfolio/2. The Impact of GDP on Fertility Rate/README.md

+## Title: The Impact of GDP on Fertility Rate: A Quantitative Analysis of National Wealth and Population Growth in R and Visualization in Tableau

-Author: John Rivero
+## Author: John Rivero

-Date: February 19, 2023
+## Date: February 19, 2023

 [Tableau Dashboard](https://public.tableau.com/app/profile/john.r6470/viz/GDPFertilityRatecorrelation/Dashboard1?publish=yes)